-"Eczema flare-ups can hinder the ability to focus, or even complete simple daily tasks, and can really make it tough to get a good night’s sleep."
+"Eczema flare-ups can hinder the ability to focus, or even complete simple daily tasks."

 In today’s part three of the three-part series on inflammation and skin health, Dr. Nancy Lin, PhD, holistic nutritionist takes a look at eczema.
 We will discuss what eczema is, some of the most common symptoms, and most importantly, what causes it.
 Dr. Nancy will also share some tips and natural ways to treat and help prevent eczema flare-ups, as well as share an effective, all natural, homemade eczema cream.